Prairie Research Institute

 The camp cost is $250 and includes all activities, afternoon snacks, and a camp T-shirt.
 The cost also includes a pizza party at the end of the day on July 25, 2014, during the concluding ceremony; parents/guardians are invited to attend this event.
 Students will need to bring a sack lunch each day.
 For more information, see Camp Rules and Things to Bring (pdf).

 Payment for the camp should be made after receipt of acceptance letter.
-Letters will be mailed or emailed by May 31, 2014.
-Payment by credit or debit card is preferred and should be made online by June 20, 2014.
-Otherwise, checks or money orders should be made payable to the University of Illinois (with PRI Science Camp and student’s name noted in the memo field).
+Letters will be mailed or emailed in early June.
+Payment by check or money order is preferred and should be post marked or dropped off with the acceptance packet materials by June 20, 2014.
+Checks or money orders should be made payable to the University of Illinois (with PRI Science Camp and student’s name noted in the memo field).
 If payment is not received by the deadline, the student forfeits their spot and cannot participate in the camp.
-Please read the acceptance letter before making payments as there will be a few more items to complete online.
+Please read the acceptance letter before making payments as there will be a few more items to complete.

-- Mail Checks or money order to (see payment instructions in the Cost Section):
+- Mail or drop off checks or money order to (see payment instructions in the Cost Section):

 Illinois Sustainable Technology Center